marcosminshew/mmz/bullhorn/README.md

 ## File Uploads and Resume Parsing
 ### File Uploads
 The application allows users to upload files which get attached to a Candidate record.
 In order to do this a **PUT** request is issued:

 `PUT {restUrl}file/Candidate/{candidate id}/raw`

+A json payload is passed in the body of the request.

 ## Endpoints Used
 ### JobOrder